 • Did not need the information to perform her duties as an ICU nurse.

-Fortunately for the nurse, the board believed the nurse did not understand her conduct was a violation of the patient confidentiality policy and the hospital determined the behavior was not a HIPAA breach, and hence they imposed the least severe sanction — a citation and a warning.
+Fortunately for the nurse, the board believed the nurse did not understand her conduct was a violation of the patient confidentiality policy and the hospital determined the behavior was not a HIPAA violation, and hence they imposed the least severe sanction — a citation and a warning.

 The nurse filed for a judicial review of the board’s ruling.
 The district court dismissed the nurse’s petition.
 The disciplined nurse appeals the decision and asked an appeals court to reverse the district court ruling.